RationAI/ratiopath/docs/learn/get-started/quick-start/tiling.md

 ## Setup

-Before you start, make sure you have `histopath` installed.
+Before you start, make sure you have `ratiopath` installed.
 You will also need a directory with some sample whole-slide images (`.svs`, `.tif`, `.ndpi`, `.ome.tif`, ...).
 For this tutorial, we'll assume they are in a folder named `data/`.

 ## Overview

-Now that you're set up, let's get an overview of histopath!
+Now that you're set up, let's get an overview of ratiopath!

 ### Processing Slides as a Table